Charly-Wolf/login-cgrd/README.md

 Welcome to the Login Coding Challenge! 🎉

-This is a simple PHP-based dashboard application with functionalities for user login and management.
+This is a simple PHP-based dashboard application with functionalities for user login and news items management.

 ## 🗂️ Project Structure